invictus-integration/docs-ifa/dashboard/alerting.md

 ### AzureResultCount

 This basically enables the Script field which will accept custom Azure Alert Syntax.
-If you require further information about this type of Sytax please refer to the official documentation by Microsoft.
+If you require further information about this type of syntax please refer to the official documentation by Microsoft.